Rhode Island Drug Rehab – Addiction Treatment Center

 - According to a 2015 study, Rhode Island has higher than average alcohol abuse and addiction rates.
 According to the same survey, one in ten high school pupils and 23% of marijuana users currently take prescription medicines inappropriately.

-The majority of Rhode Island hospital and emergency room visits are due to drugs and alcohol.
+The majority of RI hospital and emergency room visits are due to drugs and alcohol.

 In comparison to the national average, Rhode Island Hospital and Miriam Hospital both report higher rates of substance misuse among emergency department patients.
 In Rhode Island, 12.5% of people and older report using an illegal substance in the month before to admission, according to a 2019 survey released by the US Department of Health.